micahkepe/micahkepe.github.io/blog/content/sqlite-query-optimizer/index.md

 2. **Index Usage**: Which indexes, if any, can be used to speed up the joins and the sorting?
 3. **Sorting**: How should the results be sorted efficiently after the joins?

-### Analyzing the Query Plan
+### Understanding the Query Plan: What Happens Behind the Scenes

-By running `EXPLAIN QUERY PLAN` on this query, we can see how SQLite decides to execute it:
+When we look at the query plan for the complex query:

 ```sql
 EXPLAIN QUERY PLAN